Xplor8r/Xplor8r.github.io/_posts/2019-04-19-my_first_hackathon_part_1.markdown

 ---
 layout: post
 title:      "My First Hackathon: Part 1"
-date:       2019-04-20 02:30:52 +0000
+date:       2019-04-19 22:30:53 -0400
 permalink:  my_first_hackathon_part_1
 ---

 Tomorrow I will return to my alma matter **California State University Long Beach** to participate in [Beach Hacks](https://www.beachhacks.com/), my first **Hackathon**.
-I am so excited and because I've heard so many positive things about Hackathons.
+I am so excited because I've heard so many positive things about Hackathons.
 Regardless of the fact that I will be twice the age of most of the other participants I am extremely honored to be accepted and eager to learn from the experiences.

 ![Hackerman](https://i.kym-cdn.com/photos/images/newsfeed/001/004/553/5b0.gif)